Enough photo

 • The odds of a white person killing a Black person and it being deemed justified is 281% greater than a white person killing another white person.

-• By contrast, when a Black person kills a white person, there is barely half the odds of the homicide being ruled justifiable relative to when a white person kills another white person.
+• By contrast, when a Black person kills a white person, it is half as likely to be ruled justifiable relative to when a white person kills another white person.

 • No matter the race of the perpetrator, they were two times more likely to be convicted in a case involving white victims than people of color.